Tariq1981/Data_Engineering_Capstone/README.md

     - [SQLQueries.py](/scripts/SQLQueries.py): Script contains the common queries used by the LoadToRedShift.py.
 This script also is not used in production and can be used only for debugging.
     - [App_Table_DDL.sql](/SQL/App_Table_DDL.sql): DDL script for creating the tables in the first layer.
 It is used as guide while developing the pyspark scripts.
     - [Agg_App_Table_Star_DDL.sql](SQL/Agg_App_Table_Star_DDL.sql): DDL script for for creating the aggregate table.
 It is used as a guide in developing the DDL used within the python script.
+    - [results.xslx](results/results.xlsx): contains samples from the tables in the model.

   - ### **Other Scenarios:**
     - The data was increased by 100x: The following can mitigate these challenge: